erinmclaughlin/Khula/README.md

 Khula is a Devanagari typeface family designed by [Erin McLaughlin](http://www.erinmclaughlin.com).

-The style and weights of Khula Devanagari were designed as a compliment to the Latin glyphs of [Open Sans](http://www.google.com/fonts/specimen/Open+Sans), a family designed by Steve Matteson.
+The style and weights of Khula Devanagari were designed as a complement to the Latin glyphs of [Open Sans](http://www.google.com/fonts/specimen/Open+Sans), a family designed by Steve Matteson.

 Khula will be available for free via the Google Web Fonts project.